 10. Windin Falls – Wooroonooran National Park

 Windin Falls is a hidden gem amongst the very popular Wooroonooran National Park!
 The breathtaking cliff drop view, while sitting on top of the falls, looking out over the rainforest – even the most adept photographer would struggle to do this place justice.
 The trek here is about 70 minutes each way, after parking your car at the Old Cairns Track on top of the Gillies Range so don’t forget your shoes as well as your bikinis and camera!
+Read here to learn how to get to Windin Falls, the ultimate Cairns Instagrammable location.

 11. Babinda Boulders – Babinda